MapcreatorIO/api-docs/source/v1/api.html.md

 X-Per-Page: 50
 ```

-By default de API returns 12 items per page.
-This can be increased to a maximum of 50 items per page.
+By default the API returns 12 items per page and defaults to page 1.

+The number of items per page can be increased to a maximum of 50 items.

 ## Sorting